-‘Underneath' art exhibit to show in the NIC Corner Gallery
+‘Underneath' art exhibit showing in the NIC Corner Gallery

 Pictured is Melinda Hurst Frye’s “Underneath the Carrots.”